mexsrc/tdc-mex/README.md

    - :camera: Image Editor: Gimp / Inkscape
    - :link: More...
 - :package: Install apps like libreoffice _(apps that are not avilable in termux by default)_
+- :link: Now with Ubuntu CI Jammy
-- :link: And Much More...
+- :link: And much more...
 <br>

 ## :warning: Follow This Steps :point_down: